hello_ai

 try tbox.addTool("mul", "Multiply two numbers", MathService.mul);

-try tbox.addTool("checkMailbox", "List email messages", MailService.listMessages);
+try tbox.addTool("checkMailbox", "List email messages (limit = 10)", MailService.listMessages);

-try tbox.addTool("sendMail", "Send email", tk.sendmail.Sendmail.sendMail);
+try tbox.addTool("sendMail", "Send email (from can be null)", tk.sendmail.Sendmail.sendMail);

 }